tdmckinn/tirellmckinnon.com/content/pages/cv.md

 template: "page"
 ---

-> I'm a Senior Software Engineer with 10+ years developing web applications and leading teams.
+> I'm a Lead Software Engineer with 10+ years developing web applications and leading teams.
 I'm passionate about learning, mentoring, and I enjoy challenges.
 I’m a believer in building and delivering tangible products to users.
 I have a passion for building UI’s internal or external.
 My focus area and expertise are in the front-end development space, web performance, API integrations, and providing technical guidance on overall application architectures.

 ### 📧 Contact me